semiprime/pygenda/docs/known_issues.md

 * Todo items cannot be shown in Week or Year views

-* When deleting a repeated entry, all are deleted.
+* When deleting a repeated event, all are deleted.
 Should offer option of deleting this one (better, also offer delete all from, all before...)

 * No file manipulation: open, import, save-as, new file...